 What is gastroenterology?

 Gastroenterology is a medical specialty focusing on diseases of the digestive system.
 Gastroenterologists are trained to diagnose and treat a number of diseases, including cancers of the pancreas, liver, esophagus, stomach, colon, rectum and anus.
-Gastroenterologists do not perform surgery but do procedures such as biopsies and endoscopic exams.

 Experienced care team